Max Gail: Career

 Gail is best known for his television role as Det.
 Stan "Wojo" Wojciehowicz in the sitcom Barney Miller (1975–1982).
 Gail's best-known feature film role is in D.C.
 Cab (1983) as Harold, the owner of the D.C.
 Cab taxi company.
 He directed several episodes of Barney Miller as Maxwell Gail.

 In 1984, Gail was featured in the monodrama The Babe on Broadway.
 This stage play was filmed and later featured on PBS.
 Gail has starred in other TV series, including Whiz Kids (1983) as Llewellan Farley Jr., an investigative reporter who is friends with a group of teenaged computer hackers.
 He worked on the short-lived Normal Life (1990).
 He has appeared on the TV series Sons & Daughters (2006).

 Gail has made many guest appearances on TV shows, such as: Walker, Texas Ranger ("Whitewater"); Cannon, Dr. Quinn, Medicine Woman, Due South, The Streets of San Francisco, Paul Sand in Friends and Lovers, Murder, She Wrote, The Drew Carey Show, Hawaii Five-0, Quantum Leap, Psych, Longmire, Gary Unmarried, NCIS, Scorpion, and Mad Men.

 Gail appeared as Brooklyn Dodgers manager Burt Shotton in the 2013 film 42, about Jackie Robinson's first two years as a member of the Dodgers organization, including his first year of playing at the major-league level in 1947.

 Gail runs Full Circle, a production company that has featured documentaries on such subjects as Agent Orange, Native Americans, and nuclear issues.

 In 2015, Gail was nominated as Best Actor for his role in the short film In Memory at the Los Angeles International Film Festival.

 Gail stepped into the recast role of Mike Corbin on General Hospital.
 He debuted on February 5, 2018, and went on to win the 2019 and 2021 Daytime Emmy Award for Best Supporting Actor.

 Personal life

 Gail's first wife, Willie Bier, died of cancer in 1986 after three years of marriage.
 The experience inspired Gail to be the narrator of the alternative medicine film documentary Hoxsey: When Healing Becomes a Crime (1988).
 They have a daughter, India.

-He and his second wife, Nan, have two children: Maxwell and Grace.
+He and his second wife, Nan Harris, have two children: Maxwell and Grace.
 They separated amicably in 2000.

 He has been in a relationship with Chris Kaul since 2007.

 Gail's daughter Grace Gail, who later became a model, married actor Adam Rodriguez in 2016.
 They have three children, including son Bridgemont Bernard Rodriguez, who was born on March 16, 2020.